proofofgame/find_to_earn/README.md

 claim-ten: Mints 10 NFTs.

-claim-treasure-phase-1: Checks the treasure at the first rarity level.

-claim-treasure-phase-2: Checks the treasure at the second rarity level.

-claim-treasure-phase-3: Checks the treasure at the third rarity level.

-claim-chest-phase-1: Checks the chest at the first rarity level.

-claim-chest-phase-2: Checks the chest at the second rarity level.

-claim-chest-phase-3: Checks the chest at the third rarity level.

-claim-stx-phase-1: Checks the stx reward at the first rarity level.

-claim-stx-phase-2: Checks the stx reward at the second rarity level.

-claim-stx-phase-3: Checks the stx reward at the third rarity level.

-claim-tokens-phase-1: Checks the ft reward at the first rarity level.

-claim-tokens-phase-2: Checks the ft reward at the second rarity level.

-claim-tokens-phase-3: Checks the ft reward at the third rarity level.

 burn-phase-1: Burns 5 NFTs of the first level.

 burn-phase-2: Burns 5 NFTs of the second level.

-burn-phase-3: Burns 5 NFTs of the third level.

 **Private**

 claim: Mints 1 NFT.
 Used internally in claim-five.

-wl-mint: Called within claim during active whitelist sales.

 mint: Called within claim during active public sales.

-send-stx-to-winner: Send STX to winner player in claim function for treasure/chest/stx NFTs.

-send-ft-to-winner: Send SIP-010 tokens to winner player in claim function for tokens NFTs.

-pick-id: Single number peak from VRF.

-set-vrf: Setting a new VRF hash.

 **Internal Calls**

 as-contract: Registers the minting address for NFT contracts.

-### Curiosity Shop Contract Functions

-**Public**

-clue-1-sale-enabled: Check sales active.

-clue-2-3-sale-enabled: Check sales for clue 2 & 3 active.

-get-price-clue-1: Get first clue price.

-get-price-clue-2: Get second clue price.

-get-price-clue-3: Get third clue price.

-get-clues-status: Get clues status by principal and hunt.

-flip-clue-1-sale: Set sale flag for clue 1.
-Only callable by the contract owner.

-flip-clue-2-3-sale: Set sale flag for clue 2 & 3.
-Only callable by the contract owner.

-withdraw-ft: Withdrawal SIP-010 tokens from contract.
-Only callable by the contract owner.

-set-price-for-clues: Set price for clues.
-Only callable by the contract owner.

-buy-clue-1: Buy first clue.

-buy-clue-2: Buy second clue.

-buy-clue-3: Buy third clue.

 # Made with :heart: